FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 - All dates are approximate and are subject to change.
 - `Maintenance releases` are tentative and subject to change.
 - `Migration Date` is also the cutoff date to add strings that need to be translated for the release.
-- CI does builds for release channel once a day if there are changes or as requested.
 - Updates will be released as requested only.

 ### Number of days between each release on Release channel